amartinsec/BadBird-C2/README.md

   - Kills the implant after a certain amount of time
 - canary-endpoint
   - Sets the canarytoken alerting endpoint to use (currently random from options that canarytokens.org provides)
+- token-type
+  - Specifies the type of token to use (currently using web bug/URL token that canarytokens.org provides)

 <br>